 Raised panel wainscoting is distinguished by the panels being in front of the styles and rails.
 The result is that the panels look as if they are raised.

-Flat panel wainscoting is distinguished by the panels being behind the styles and rails.
-The look uses boards with no bevelled edges or moulding, causing them to look deeper than the styles and rails.
+Flat-panel wainscoting is distinguished by the panels being behind the styles and rails.
+The look uses boards with no bevelled edges or moulding, causing them to look deeper than the stiles and rails.

 Beadboard wainscoting is made of thin, individual boards placed directly next to each other.
 Each small board is interlocked with its neighbour via a tongue-and-groove system.

 Overlay wainscoting is a combination of flat panel and raised panel wainscoting.
-Flat panels are installed and then additional panels are centered on them.
+Flat panels are installed and then additional panels are centred on them.
 These additional panels are sometimes lined by moulding.

-Board and batten wainscoting is essentially flat panel wainscoting with vertical boards used to cover seams or styles.
+Board and batten wainscoting is essentially flat panel wainscoting with vertical boards used to cover seams or stiles.
 The additional boards are known as battens.

 Raised panel wainscoting